shashikantfayke/JavaInterviewQuestions/README.md

 # JavaInterviewQuestions
 ===================================================================
-Which are the frequently asked interview questions for Java Engineers ?
 # CoreJAVA:
 Difference b/w abstract class and interface?

 Explain all oops concepts?

 What is marker interface and how many types?

 What is Agregation,association and composition?

 What is String class in java?

 Diff b/w StringBuffer and StringBuilder?

 What is serialization in java ?
 What is immutable object?
 Can you please explain Serializable?